top of page

 Dante Park (Broadway & 64th Street)

 We turned on the dazzling display and kicked off the holiday season on Tuesday, December 3 with WABC-TV broadcast journalist Nina Pineda and Chief Meteorologist Lee Goldberg.
-The fun began with The Department of Spectacle, which brought classic circus acts with a holiday flair to their favorite neighborhood event of the year.
+The fun began with The Department of Spectaclewhich brought classic circus acts with a holiday flair to their favorite neighborhood event of the year.
 A stilt walker, jugglers, and other delightfully entertaining performers joined us in Lincoln Square as we celebrated a heartwarming neighborhood tradition.

 Kaufman Music Center's Special Music School Chorus added to the holiday cheer with a free performance.
 The concert choir features high school vocal students from Kaufman’s K-12 public school that provides students with an intensive music education program with fully-funded lessons, music classes and ensembles along with academics.
 The choristers have collaborated with many acclaimed artists including the celebrated British ensemble VOCES8 and composers Caroline Shaw and Lisa Bielawa.

-Festivities continued as visitors danced under the twinkling lights to live music by The SAINTS of SWING - an extraordinary collective of some of the tri-state area's finest performers specializing in eclectic selections of foot-tapping swing classics.
+The SAINTS of SWING - an extraordinary collective of some of the tri-state area's finest performers specializing in eclectic selections of foot-tapping swing classics.
 This ultimate party band was big-time fun!

 Rosa Mexicano helped us stay warm with complimentary Mexican hot chocolate throughout the evening.